OpenFACADES: An Open Framework for Architectural Caption and Attribute Data Enrichment via Street View Imagery: Methodology

 \subsection{Integrating multimodal crowdsourced data}

-The workflow of integrating multimodal crowdsourced data for building analysis is illustrated in~\autoref{fig_aov}.
-The process includes: (1) preprocessing street-level imagery based on metadata; (2) refining building footprints and attributes; (3) calculating angle of view (AOV) to assess building visibility; and (4) selecting high-quality target images based on AOV thresholds and quality metrics.
+The workflow of integrating multimodal crowdsourced data for building analysis is illustrated in Figure~\ref{fig_aov}.
+The process includes:

-\paragraph{\normalfont\textbf{Image data preparation}} At the first stage, the raw metadata of street-level image data from crowdsourced platform is obtained within study areas before requesting the images.
+\paragraph{Image data preparation.} At the first stage, the raw metadata of street-level image data from crowdsourced platform is obtained within study areas before requesting the images.
 Here, Mapillary is chosen for its extensive global coverage, high-quality user-generated content, and open-access policies that enable reproducible and scalable urban research~\citep{hou_comprehensive_2022,kapp_streetsurfacevis_2025,danish2025citizen}.
-Specifically, the metadata --- comprising location coordinates (\texttt{computed\_geometry}), compass angle (\texttt{computed\_compass\_angle}), capture time (\texttt{captured\_at}), and quality indicator (\texttt{quality\_score}) --- is utilized to structure sorting and quality assessments.
-Here, filtering operations remove images captured outside the defined study area, exclude multiple images from the same spatial point to prevent redundant viewpoints, and discard those with poor resolution or quality defects.
+Specifically, the metadata, comprising image type (\texttt{is\_pano}), location coordinates (\texttt{computed\_geometry}), compass angle \\ (\texttt{computed\_compass\_angle}), capture time (\texttt{captured\_at}), and quality indicator (\texttt{quality\_score}), is utilized to structure sorting and quality assessments.
+Filtering operations select panoramic imagery (\texttt{is\_pano=True}), remove images captured outside the defined study area, exclude multiple images from the same spatial point to prevent redundant viewpoints, and discard those with poor resolution or quality defects.
 The output of this phase is a curated set of image metadata, with their corresponding unique image IDs, coordinates, and compass angles, prepared for subsequent spatial analyses.